EddWer/rhs/README.md

 ## Credits

-Image used for favicon: https://pixabay.com/vectors/soda-can-drink-beverage-food-tin-147152/
+Image used for favicon: https://pixabay.com/vectors/bowler-hat-vintage-retro-man-954627/

 Image used in header: https://www.brewingwithbriess.com/wp-content/uploads/2020/03/Seltzer_Header-Photo_Cleaned.jpg

+Hat in logo found here: https://icons8.com/icons/set/hat

+<b>No copyright fringement intended.
+This content is meant for educational purposes only.</b>